webiny/docs.webiny.com/docs/developer-tutorials/admin-app-menu.md

 by its name without even thinking about the actual URL.

  ## Using with security
- To only show menu items to users who are authorized to see them, we have exposed a `hasRole` helper function which will check user's roles for you:
+ To only show menu items to users who are authorized to see them, we have exposed a `hasRoles helper function which will check user's roles for you:

 <script src="https://gist.github.com/Pavel910/f91b84d407d0974fb5c978e74fcbb690.js?file=menu.security.js"></script>